New York Court Records

 - Public consumption of alcohol

-As stated earlier on, the state of New York does not authorise the expungement of criminal records.
-Therefore, misdemeanor convictions can have serious damaging effects on the offender in some situations.
+As earlier stated, New York does not authorize the expungement of criminal records.
+Therefore, misdemeanor convictions can severely damage the offender in some situations.
 This means that the record of a defendant’s misdemeanor conviction remains permanent.
-The only provision made by the state as regards criminal records is the option of sealing.
-This means that criminal records can only be hidden from public view.
-It does not mean that such records stop to exist or that some people or agencies such as immigration or other federal agencies cannot access it.
+The only provision made by the state regarding criminal records is the option of sealing.
+This means that criminal records may only be hidden from public view.
+It does not mean that such records stop existing or that some people or agencies, such as immigration or other federal agencies, may not access them.

-As far as the state of New York is concerned, it is only DNA related evidence that qualifies for expungement on a criminal record, while other crimes such as misdemeanors are not eligible for erasure from one’s criminal records.
-The absence of a mechanism for the expungement of criminal record forces an individual to answer appropriately when asked if they had committed a particular crime before.
-Unlike in some other states where such an individual can choose to answer “No” when such a question is asked, despite having committed the crime before.
+As far as the state of New York is concerned, only DNA-related evidence qualifies for expungement on a criminal record.
+At the same time, other crimes, such as misdemeanors, are not eligible for erasure from one’s criminal records.
+The absence of a mechanism for expunging criminal records forces individuals to answer appropriately when asked if they had committed a particular crime.
+Unlike in some other states, where such an individual may choose to answer “No” when such a question is asked, despite having committed the crime before.

-DUI (Driving under influence), also known as driving while impaired or intoxicated in the state of New York, does not qualify for expungement when the defendant is found guilty of the crime.
-However, a DWI case can be considered for expungement if any of the following two conditions have been met
+DUI (Driving Under The Influence), also known as driving while impaired or intoxicated in the state of New York, does not qualify for expungement when the defendant is found guilty of the crime.
+However, a DWI case may be considered for expungement if any of the following two conditions have been met:

 Infractions are minor offences against the established laws of the state.
-New York state penal code refers to them as violations.
-They are minor offences because they are not as serious as misdemeanors.
-Therefore, infractions are petty violations of laws and are mostly traffic related.
+New York State penal code refers to them as violations.
+They are minor offences because they are not as severe as misdemeanors.
+Therefore, infractions are petty violations of laws and are mostly traffic-related.
 As such, infractions are not crimes per se as they do not attract the kind of penalties that misdemeanor and felony convictions attract.
-According to the New York Penal Code §155, traffic infractions are not in any way considered crimes, and the penalties for them are not considered penal or criminal.
+According to the New York Penal Code §155, traffic infractions are not considered crimes, and their penalties are not regarded as penal or criminal.
 Therefore, the punishments do not affect the criminal record of the convicted individual.

-While infractions attract fines in some other states and jail term is excluded, the state of New York allows for the sentence of, at most, 15 days in jail.
-This affects offenders who are guilty of infractions with or without fine, if they fail to follow the steps spelt out by law on how such infraction charges can be resolved.
-In other words, the New York State Penal Code allows for infractions to become misdemeanors or even felonies if perpetrators fail to follow the specified procedures for solving them as by law.
+While infractions attract fines in some other states and jail term is excluded, New York allows for a sentence of, at most 15 days in jail.
+This affects offenders who are guilty of infractions with or without fine, if they fail to follow the steps set out by law on how such infraction charges can be resolved.
+In other words, the New York State Penal Code allows for infractions to become misdemeanors or even felonies if perpetrators fail to follow the specified procedures for solving them as prescribed by law.

-Here are some of the examples of infractions in the state of New York.
+Here are some examples of infractions in the state of New York.

 - Trespassing